vikahlv/Bias/README.md

 #### Last modified: 2021-06-02
 #### Author: Viktor H. Ahlqvist

-The consistent simulations are performed as follows:
+The simulations are performed as follows:
 1. Create individual-level data
 2. Perform regression
 3. Store the estimate